RABBI STEVE GOLDEN

 Rabbi Golden's article ‘A Jewish Perspective of Jesus’ was published in 2004 by Biblical Theology Bulletin of Seton Hall University (http://btb.sagepub.com/content/34/2/54.abstract).

 Although born into a Yemenite family in Tel Aviv, Hazzan Yair Yonati grew up in the Turkish community and became conversant in both traditions.
 An expert ba’al qeriah (Torah reader) since the age of ten, he was asked by Rabbi Nissim Zakuta as a teenager to lead the community every week as shaliah tsibbor, and was a member of Makhelat Tel Aviv (the Tel Aviv Choir).

 Cantor Yonati served in the Israeli army during the Yom Kippur War, and moved to the USA in the late 70’s.
 He served in our congregation for many years as assistant to Cantor David Abikzer until 2007 when he was appointed Cantor of The Sephardic Temple.

 Cantor Yonati likes mizrahi music, and is a master of the Yemenite, Turkish and Syrian liturgical traditions.
 In addition to leading our congregation in prayer every day, he teaches bar mitsvah students.

-Cantor Yonati met his wife Naomi in Israel; she teaches 1st grade at the Yeshivah of Flatbush in Brooklyn.
+Cantor Yonati met his wife Naomi in Israel; she is a Hebrew teacher.